-The ASVAB is a test that many people must take if they want to serve in the military.
-If you are one of the many people considering joining the military, you should practice with these ASVAB Sample questions.
+Many people must take the ASVAB if they want to serve in the military.
+If you are thinking about joining the military, you should practice with these ASVAB Sample questions.

-The Armed Services Vocational Aptitude Battery, or ASVAB, is a test that assesses a person’s aptitude when they take these ASVAB.
-The ASVAB delivers an AFQT score that determines enlistment qualification as well as performance on each subtest.
-There are additional nine subtests that assess skills in a variety of areas, including mathematics and mechanical comprehension.
+The Armed Services Vocational Aptitude Battery, or ASVAB, is a test that determines a person’s aptitude.
+The ASVAB generates an AFQT score, which determines enlistment eligibility as well as performance on each subtest.
+There are nine additional subtests that assess skills in areas such as mathematics and mechanical comprehension.

-We’ve prepared ASVAB sample questions available online that you can try your hand at!
-If you want to take more free questions and take a full ASVAB practice test with answers and explanations, visit our homepage now.
-Take the time now to work through some of our different ASVAB sample questions so you will feel more confident when it comes time for the real thing!
+We’ve prepared ASVAB sample questions that you can practice online!
+Visit our homepage now to take more free questions and a full ASVAB practice test with answers and explanations.
+Take the time now to practice some of our ASVAB sample questions so you’ll be more confident when it’s time for the real thing!

-Questions in Arithmetic Reasoning tests your ability for solving math word problems.
+Questions in Arithmetic Reasoning test your ability for solving math word problems.
 You will need to take the mathematical information (numbers, relationships, etc.) as well as create an arithmetic problem, and then solve it to find the correct option.

-Here are some ASVAB Sample questions of the Arithmetic Reasoning Section:
+Here are some ASVAB Sample questions from the Arithmetic Reasoning Section:

 1. A student scores 74, 87, 68, 63, 76 on his last five exams.
 His teacher will drop the lowest grade to compute the student’s average.
 What is the student’s average in the class?